-Hazel Hill is an Ancient woodland site, meaning that this land has been wooded for centuries.
+Hazel Hill is an ancient woodland site, meaning that this land has been wooded for centuries.
 Species like bluebell and holly are evidence of this history.
-Hazel Hill Wood is now lovingly managed as a conservation woodland.
+Hazel Hill Wood is now lovingly managed as a conservation woodland, and has been designated as a Local Wildlife Site.
 It has a high diversity of wildflowers, trees and fungi, providing a variety of landscapes and habitats.

-Maintaining these habitats requires a substantial amount of ongoing conservation work and we are grateful for regular conservation days run by local groups.
-We are always looking for ways that visitors to Hazel Hill Wood can support the conservation of the woodland; Have you ever wanted to be more involved in conserving Britain’s woodlands?
-If so, why not join us for one of our conservation days.
+Maintaining these habitats requires ongoing practical conservation work, completed largely by volunteers.
+We are always looking for ways that visitors to Hazel Hill Wood can support the conservation of the woodland.
+Have you ever wanted to be more involved in conserving Britain’s woodlands?
+If so, why not join us for one of our Volunteer Conservation Days.

 The Heartwood in the middle of Hazel Hill is a cathedral-like area of mature Beech and Scots Pine, with masses of bluebells in Spring.
 The eastern side has both large and young hornbeam, along with areas of mixed hardwood (such as oak, ash, beech) planted over the past twenty years.